 Learn to solve some of society’s most complex problems by applying civil engineering techniques and technologies.
 Get hands-on experience on site and in our labs, and gain the practical skills employers want.
-Our accredited course leads to Incorporated Engineer (IEng) status as well as Chartered Engineer (CEng) status when combined with further learning.
-This course has been validated to include an optional Sandwich Placement year in industry.
+Our course is accredited by the Joint Board of Moderators (JBM) acting on behalf of ICE, IstructE, IHT and IHIE for the Engineering Council UK.
+This means that, with further learning, our course leads to CEng status.

 Civil engineering changes our world – from buildings and transport to the environment and civil protection.
 It covers everything from creative concepts to physical construction and maintenance.

 Designing and building structures like bridges, roads, airports and flood defences demands a high degree of technical skill.
 Our course will teach you to approach civil engineering projects competently, responsibly, ethically and safely.